Length: 7.1 km (4.4 miles), terrain flat except for one small hill near the end

 This run follows what I consider the best running trail in Basel: the Rhine riverside.
 There are quiet paths along both sides of the river, and you hardly get the feeling that you're in the middle of Switzerland's industrial powerhouse.
-People swim, row and kayak in the river, paddle dragon boats, water-ski and cross sides in scenic wooden ferries that look a bit like Chinese junks.
+People swim, row and kayak in the river, paddle dragon boats, water-ski and cross the water in scenic wooden ferries that look a bit like Chinese junks.
 These ferries are motorless, and use the water current to push them from side to side.

 |Mittlere Rheinbrücke, our starting point|

 Run northwards over the bridge, then turn right to run along the water's edge in Kleinbasel.
-There are wide steps going down to the water here, and it's the main hangout in town every afternoon and evening.
+There are wide steps going down to the water here, and it's the main hangout in town every nice afternoon and evening.